Unexpected ACM Finds

 R Records must be maintained

-R A visual inspection must be undertaken by a Licensed Contractor and the area declared clear of ACM prior to removal of any barricading and warning signage.
+A visual inspection must be undertaken by a Licensed Contractor and the area declared clear of ACM prior to removal of any barricading and warning signage.

 Managing Friable ACM and Non-Friable ACM (greater than 10 m2)

-The following must occur for all friable ACM (irrespective of quantity) and any non-friable ACM greater than 10 m2:
+NSW, VIC, QLD - The following must occur for all friable ACM (irrespective of quantity) and any non-friable ACM greater than 10 m2:

 • ACM removal should only be permitted if authorised by the MPX Site Manager

-• Other work must cease in the immediate area where ACM or suspected ACM is located
+• Other work must cease in the immediate area where ACM or suspected ACM is located.

-• Area must be barricaded and signposted
+• Area must be barricaded and signposted.

 • Where required contact a Competent Person to confirm the suspected ACM